tonytvo/blog-generator/content/blog/poor-charlie-almanack/index.md

 - **Unreliability:**
   - “Reliability is essential for progress in life and while quantum mechanics is unlearnable for a vast majority, reliability can be learned to great advantage by almost anyone.”

-- **Social Proof:**
-  - “Another advantage of scale comes from psychology.
-The psychologists use the term ‘social proof.’
-We are all influenced—subconsciously and, to some extent, consciously—by what we see others do and approve.”

 - **Pavlovian Association:**
   - “If people tell you what you really don’t want to hear—what’s unpleasant—there’s an almost automatic reaction of antipathy.
 You have to train yourself out of it.”